AatuTHu/TaaviOS/readme.md

 Every part of this kernel was written after educating myself on the topic, writing it, failing, and then writing it again then auditing and thinking before ultimately failing again.

-The parts I have enjoyed most are the ones that required the most original thinking: the scheduler, the Microlithic Kernel model, the Blankie Protocol, and the Ledger Protocol.
+The parts I have enjoyed most are the ones that required the most original thinking: the scheduler, the Microlithic Kernel model, the Blankie Protocol, and the Ledger Protocol, Hail mary Protocol.
 Getting preemptive multitasking or the asynchronous open request working for the first time was a particular milestone.

 *Author: A.H ~ 2026*